 During the first quarter of 2022, the Company fulfilled a shipment obligation under the terms of Astellas Japan Amendment, and recognized related drug product revenue of \$9.8 million in the same period.
 During the fourth quarter of 2022, the Company fulfilled a shipment obligation under the terms of Astellas Japan Amendment, and recognized related drug product revenue of \$8.4 million in the same period.
 In addition, the Company updated its estimate of variable consideration related to the API shipments fulfilled under the terms of Japan Amendment with Astellas, and recorded a reduction to the drug product revenue of \$8.7 million during the year ended December 31, 2022.
 Specifically, the change in estimated variable consideration was based on the API held by Astellas at period end, adjusted to reflect foreign currency translation impact, the changes in the estimated bulk product strength mix intended to be manufactured by Astellas, estimated cost to convert the API to bulk product tablets, and estimated yield from the manufacture of bulk product tablets, among others.

-This amount was included in accrued liabilities and as of December 31, 2022, the related balance in accrued liabilities was \$6.5 million, representing the Company's best estimate that this amount will be paid within the next 12 months.
+During the second quarter of 2023, the Company fulfilled two shipment obligations under the terms of Astellas Japan Amendment, and recognized related drug product revenue of \$14.4 million in the same period.
+In addition, the Company updated its estimate of variable consideration related to the API shipments fulfilled under the terms of Astellas Japan Amendment and accordingly recorded an adjustment to the drug product revenue of \$1.3 million for the year ended December 31, 2023.
+Specifically, the change in estimated variable consideration was based on the API held by Astellas at period end, adjusted to reflect the changes in the estimated bulk product strength mix intended to be manufactured by Astellas, foreign exchange impacts and estimated yield from the manufacture of bulk product tablets, among others.
+As of December 31, 2023, the balances related to the API price true-up under the Astellas Japan Agreement were \$1.2 million in accrued liabilities and \$0.7 million in other long-term liabilities, representing the Company's best estimate of the timing for these amounts to be paid.
+As of December 31, 2022, the related balance in accrued liabilities was \$6.5 million.